psaung/mini-shop-svelte/README.md

 # Mini-shop-svelte

-This repository is experimenting how's page, SSR and animation working with svelete kit.
+This repository is experimenting how's SSR and animation working with svelete kit.

 Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte);